 Of course, the pertinent question may be, "Why did the Forties, particularly the late Forties, produce so many Christmas movies?"
 It seems to me that it is no coincidence that there was an upswing in holiday films following the end of World War II.
 In fact, the post-war years would see a boom in Christmas in general..
 Such classic songs as Let It Snow!
 Let It Snow!
 Let It Snow!
 (1945)," "The Christmas Song (Merry Christmas to You) (1946)," "Here Comes Santa Claus (Right Down Santa Claus Lane) (1947)," "Sleigh Ride (1948)", and "It's Beginning To Look A Lot Like Christmas (1951)" were all released during the era.
 It was during this period that decorating one's home with Christmas lights became common place.
 The Sixties would see a number of classic television specials made, including Mister Magoo's Christmas Carol, Rudolph the Red-Nosed Reindeer, A Charlie Brown Christmas, and How the Grinch Stole Christmas.

 As to why there was a boom in Christmas in the years following World War II, it was perhaps rooted in the war itself.
 World War II was an extended conflict, with soldiers gone for years.
 When the war ended and the soldiers returned home, they quite naturally wanted Christmases like those they remembered when they were young.
 Having been denied a normal, family Christmas for many years, soldiers returning from the war cannot really be blamed if they went a bit overboard with the holiday, nor can various industries (including the motion picture industry) be blamed if they were happy to oblige them.
-Indeed, it seems significant that at least two of the holiday films made in the Forties (Christmas in Connecticut and It's a Wonderful Life) featured soldiers returning from the war (indeed, it was central to the plot of Christmas in Connecticut), while at least one of them Holiday Affair) dealt with a war widow.
+Indeed, it seems significant that at least three of the holiday films made in the Forties (Christmas in Connecticut, It Happened on Fifth Avenue, and It's a Wonderful Life) featured soldiers returning from the war (indeed, it was central to the plots of Christmas in Connecticut and It Happened on Fifth Avenue), while at least one of them Holiday Affair) dealt with a war widow.

 Regardless, it would appear that the Forties produced more Christmas movies than most decades and a greater percentage of holiday classics than other decades.
 Christmas movies were made before the Forties and Christmas movies have been made since, but no decade has ever matched the Forties in the quantity and the quality of its offerings.